thegreatshasha/daily_logs/Primary Idea.md

 * Architecture of the neural nets.
 Do we need 3 of the time.
 How much time does it take for a feedforward pass?
 * Internet connectivity: Do each of the smart cams have enough bandwidth to operate.
 How much band
 * Video storage + Image storage.
+* How safe are the video and image storage since historical values are of very high value here.
+* Read up on live video architecture

 ## Competitor and what are you better
 * Smart cctv https://smartcctvfrs.wordpress.com/2015/03/06/your-face-becomes-a-barcode-algorithmic-surveillance/